ayoayco/ayco.io-jekyll/_posts/notes/Projects/2019-08-26-bayanihan-basurahan.md

 ## The Hope

 With this mission I hope to:
-1. Bring the problem back in from of people's faces. :)
+1. Bring the problem back in front of people's faces. :)
 2. Spark conversations and actions.
 3. Aid NGOs and LGUs in policy-making.